 HOW MUCH WE CHARGE – CONTINGENCY FEE

 There is no fee unless and until you win!
 If we work on your case, we charge a contingency fee, which means that if we don’t win, we don’t get paid.
-The better we serve you, the better we are compensated – our interest is the same as yours.
+The better we do for you, the better we are compensated – our interest is the same as yours.

 DIRECTIONS TO OUR OFFICE

 15851 Dallas Pkwy #605

 (972) 599 4100 phone

 Directions to our office: We are on the southbound side of the service road to the Tollway.
 Stay on the Dallas North Tollway until you come to the Keller Springs exit.
 Take the Keller Spring exit.
 Stay on the service road on the southbound side and go just past Keller Springs.
 Our office is the 2nd building south of Keller Springs, located on the service road to the North Dallas Tollway in the Madison Business Center on the 6th floor.